How to onboard a virtual team through Bootscamp

 An effective onboarding program boosts productivity, engagement, and retention.
 In brand-new situations, people feel vulnerable.
 A new hire can feel the same anxiety that a student feels switching schools: How will I make friends when these people all know one another?
 A good onboarding program will ease the jitters and squash the concerns.

-Before, a manager can make frequent stops at a new hire’s desk to see how they’re doing.
+Before, a manager could make frequent stops at a new hire’s desk to see how they’re doing.
 Now, managers can stay connected with them through email, chat, and videoconferencing.